 - This will initiate the transfer, and you should be able to see them in Queue.

-This covers all the options for transferring, moving, and copying files from Xbox One to internal storage and back to internet storage.
-How many games do you have on your console?
-Do you use an external drive?
-How are you managing things when storage falls short?
-Let us know in the comments.
+This covers all the options for transferring, moving, and copying files between Xbox One internal storage and internet storage.